Easy Homemade Blueberry Clafoutis Recipe

 Instructions

-- Use a small paring knife to slice the vanilla bean in half lengthwise.
-Turn the edge of the knife perpendicular to the vanilla bean and scrape the seeds out.½ vanilla bean
+• Use a small paring knife to slice ½ vanilla bean vanilla bean in half lengthwise.
+Turn the edge of the knife perpendicular to the vanilla bean and scrape the seeds out.

-- Bake the clafoutis for 30 to 35 minutes until the edges are golden-brown and the middle is just set, but still slightly wobbly.
+• Bake the clafoutis for 30 - 35 minutes until the edges are golden-brown and the middle is just set, but still slightly wobbly.
 I recommend checking every 5 minutes after 25 minutes.
 A toothpick placed into the center of the pan should be clean.

 Video